Planning Maps / Areas / Maitland / Mount Dee

 Is Mount Dee flood-prone?

-Very little of Mount Dee carries a mapped flood overlay.
+Flood mapping covers Mount Dee and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Mount Dee bushfire-prone?